 The loop trail is marked by small turtle signs.

 The Jagolinzer Preserve was made possible by the generous donation of an easement on the property by Dr. Philip Jagolinzer.
 The purpose of the easement is to preserve the natural character of the area for plants, animals, and non-intrusive human activities.
+In 2020, the Jagolinzer family donated the underlying land deed to FSHT as well.
+The easement stays in effect so that the land may never be developed.

 In 2002, Limington Boy Scout Troop #315 marked the trails in the preserve.
 Then in 2003 as part of his Eagle Scout project, Eric Matthews further blazed the trails, removed trash, and built a bridge across a wet area near the river.
 In 2010, Bonny Eagle Learning Center students erected signage in the preserve.